-The Issuer has in accordance with this Prospectus and the programme herein for continuous issuance of covered bonds (säkerställda obligationer) (the "Programme"), resolved to continuously issue covered bond loans (säkerställda obligationslän) ("Covered Bond Loans" or, when referred to individually a "Covered Bond Loan") in SEK or EUR in accordance with the Swedish Issuance of Covered Bonds Act (Lag (2003:1223) om utgivning av säkerställda obligationer) (the "Covered Bonds Act") ("Covered Bonds" or, when referred to individually, a "Covered Bonds") ("Covered Bonds" or, when referred to individually, a "Covered Bonds") ("Covered Bonds").
+The Issuer has in accordance with this Prospectus and the programme herein for continuous issuance of covered bonds (säkerställda obligationer) (the "Programme"), resolved to continuously issue covered bond loans (säkerställda obligationsiån) ("Covered Bond Loans" or, when referred to individually a "Covered Bond Loan") in SEK or EUR in accordance with the Swedshi Issuance of Covered Bonds Act (Lag (2003:1223) om utgivning av säkerställda obligationer) (the "Covered Bonds Act") ("Covered Bonds" or, when referred to individually, a "Covered Bonds").

 The Issuer obtained a licence by the Swedish Financial Supervisory Authority (Finansinspektionen) (the "SFSA") on 26 June 2017 to conduct financing operations under the Swedish Banking and Financing Business Act (Lag (2004:297) om bank- och finansieringsrörelse) (the "Banking and Financing Business Act") and to issue covered bonds in accordance with the Covered Bonds Act.
 Decisions to raise Covered Bond Loans are made by persons who are authorised by the board of directors, or such person(s) authorised by them, to sign for the Issuer.
 The loan amount under each Covered Bond Loan is determined once the sale of such Covered Bond Loan has been closed, i.e. on the relevant maturity date of each Covered Bond Loan.
-The minimum Nominal Amount for each Covered Bond Will be EUR 100,000 or the corresponding amount in SEK.
+The minimum Nominal Amount for each Covered Bond will be EUR 100,000 or the corresponding amount in SEK.